 Killed Them AllFor Real: Averted with Kirei, Gilgamesh, Waver, and practically all other characters who had major roles in FSN.

 Lampshade Hanging: From the Einzbern Consultation Room specials: "You probably think Assassin is just there to get killed."

-Laser Hallway: The defenses around Tokiomi's atelier, despite being more like invisible rotating cages of magic, invoke all the contortions and careful maneuvers that come along with this trope.
+In the anime, the wards around the Tohsaka estate, despite being more like invisible rotating cages of magic, invoke all the contortions and careful maneuvers that come along with this trope when Assassin infiltrates them.

 The anime works hard to avert this, like soft blurring or making clever use of camera focus on the most questionable scenes, but there are some things that just couldn't be shown in great detail, Uryuu and Caster's moments with their victims are the most notable examples, the most sickening lines in the novels did not make its way to the anime.

 The Einzbern Consultation Room OVAs, on the other hand, are designed to be sweet moe goodness to counter the very dark and horrifying narrative.
 Zecchan even somewhat invokes this, saying that they should "pretend all that Urobuchi-style stuff never happened".

 Fate/Zero itself, while cynical and dark enough to compete with Heaven's Feel, is rather light on the horror elements when compared to its parent work.

 Lovecraft Lite: Caster summons EldritchAbominations, but they are mainly used to highlight his existing insanity and lack of control rather than inflicting any visible effect on the world or other characters.